Outlander (TV series): Season 4 (2018–2019)

+The 13-episode fourth season, based on Drums of Autumn, aired from November 2018 to January 2019.

 In the Province of North Carolina, Claire and Jamie seek to return to Scotland with Fergus, Marsali and Ian.
 They visit a plantation owned by Jamie's aunt Jocasta Cameron, where they encounter Black slaves.
 Claire and Jamie decide to leave and claim land that they name Fraser's Ridge, which is already inhabited by the Cherokee.
 Jamie reunites with Murtagh, now a blacksmith and leader of the Regulator Movement.
 Lord John visits with Jamie's son, Willy.

 In the 1970s, Brianna rejects Roger's marriage proposal.
 After learning her parents will die in a fire, Brianna travels through the stones.
 When Roger discovers Brianna has left, he follows her.
 They meet in Wilmington, North Carolina, and enter into handfast marriage.
 Shortly after, they get into an argument and Roger leaves.
 In his absence, Stephen Bonnet rapes Brianna.
 She reunites with her mother and finally meets her biological father, Jamie.
 Brianna discovers she is pregnant.
 Roger goes to Fraser's Ridge, where Brianna's maid Lizzie wrongly assumes that he is the rapist.
 Lizzie informs Jamie, who beats Roger.
 Young Ian sells Roger to the Mohawk.
 Discovering their mistake, they set off to rescue Roger and Ian trades his freedom for Roger's.
 Roger and Brianna are reunited at Jocasta's plantation and Jamie receives instructions to kill Murtagh, who is a fugitive.